 But like other Hindu enclaves all over the island of Java, recent years have seen migrations of Muslims from the over-populated lowlands.
 Some bloggers marvel at the success of social integration at places like Ngadas.
 The cynics see this as a time bomb.
 In the meantime, I think it’s always good that the Tenggerese remain the dominant group so that the place does not lose its traditions and identity.

-After hair-raising 25 mins or so on the ojek, we arrived at Ngadas.
 The ojek riders recommended a place run by a totally toothless Tenggerese bakso seller.
-I was a bit doubtful at first and I could be pigheaded about not letting the two ojek guys earn their commission, but Bakso Man turned out to be one of the nicest guys I’ve met in spite of his funny smile and somewhat leaky diction.
+I was a bit doubtful at first and I could be pigheaded about not letting the two ojek guys earn their commissions, but Bakso Man turned out to be one of the nicest guys I’ve met in spite of his funny smile and somewhat leaky diction.
 The hut was perched high on a steep slope above the road and offered a commanding view of the rugged landscape.
 Bakso Man told us we could help ourselves to all the ripe fruits on the trees.

 We were offered a wooden hut with sliding doors sans wheels.
 Every time I opened or shut the door, I had an intense workout with the weight of the door and the friction against the floor.
-It was impossible to lock the door, but bakso seller assured me that everyone at Ngadas was honest.
-Thankfully, the hut came with an attached bathroom equipped with gas water heater.
-There were probably cheaper places to stay further up, but this location had the best vista of terraced fields and colourful clutches of wild flowers.
+It was impossible to lock the door, but Bakso Man assured me that everyone at Ngadas was honest.
+Thankfully, the hut came with an attached bathroom equipped with gas-operated water heater.
+There were probably cheaper places to stay further up, but this location had the best vista of terraced fields and colourful clutch of wild flowers.

 After depositing our backpacks, we walked up to the main street at Ngadas.
-From here, a sealed road about 2km in length continues to the rim of the cladera.
+From here, a sealed road about 2km in length continues to the rim of the caldera.
 There was nothing much here save some signboards, a cemetery and a stand alone warung – not the extension of any homestay.
 I ordered some nasi goreng and hot tea.
 There was also plenty of freshly fried pisang goreng for appetisers.
 My little one was worried about the flies, but I assured him that they wouldn’t steal his food.
 He couldn’t finish the nasi goreng as the taste was too unfamiliar.
 After lunch, we proceeded to explore the road leading towards Jemplang which was situated on the crater rim.
 This road was nicely sealed and a lot better than the broken concrete track leading up from Gubuklakla to Ngadas.

 Just past the Muslim cemetery, was a Buddhist temple that was locked up.
 The layout inside was strikingly Chinese.
 Could this be one of the spiritual homes for the rapidly growing number of Buddhists in Malang?

 It was a dry run for next morning’s trek and an easy walk for me, but the little guy complained quite a bit.
 I reminded him that we would be walking the same way with our backpacks the next day.
-Though it was misty, he could see the stunning landscape beneath Jemplang and that provided all the encouragement he needed to trek here.
-The presence of three warungs here (none previously) selling food, drinks and fuel bore testimony to the fact that even this difficult route is getting more visitors.
+Though it was misty, he could see the stunning green and furry landscape beneath Jemplang on the crater rim.
+That provided all the encouragement he needed to trek here.
+The presence of three warungs here (none previously) selling food, drinks and fuel (petrol) bore testimony to the fact that even this difficult route is getting more visitors.
 Still the warungs were a welcome relief and some Coke was really in order.